gu-dsan6000/spring-2019/README.md

-**This syllabus is effective as of Frida, March 22, 2019 at 12:00 PM**
+**This syllabus is effective as of Monday, March 25, 2019 at 7:00 PM**

 # ANLY502 - Massive Data Fundamentals <br/> Georgetown University <br/> Spring 2019